Engine defect could be to blame in fatal Orange County crash

 Investigators are looking into whether unintended acceleration problem led to crash

 The Orlando Sentinel is reporting that investigators are looking into whether an engine defect could have led to a fatal car crash in Orange County on April 9.
-The crash happened when a 2006 Toyota Solara was struck by a hit-and-run driver and then sped into a daycare center.
+The crash happened when a 2006 Toyota Solara was struck by a hit-and-run driver and then sped into a daycare centre.
 The tragic crash led to the death of one child and injured 14 others.

 Acceleration defect investigated

 The Florida Highway Patrol said they are investigating whether an acceleration problem could be to blame for the crash.
-The initial hit-and-run crash occurred 100 feet away from the daycare center.
+The initial hit-and-run crash occurred 100 feet away from the daycare centre.
 After the car hit the brick and cedar wall of the building, it continued to push debris for a further 70 feet before stopping.